dfinity/awesome-internet-computer/README.md

 - [IC Deploy Action from Fleek](https://github.com/FleekHQ/IC-Deploy-Action) - The Github Action will trigger a new deployment to the Internet Computer when commits are pushed.

-- [Hypotenuse Oracles](https://hypotenuse.ca/) - Hypotenuse Dfinity Oracles is a framework for building blockchain oracles for the Internet Computer.
+- [Hypotenuse Oracles](https://hypotenuse.ca/) - Hypotenuse DFINITY Oracles is a framework for building blockchain oracles for the Internet Computer.
   - [Framework Repository](https://github.com/hyplabs/dfinity-oracle-framework)
   - [Weather Oracle Plugin](https://github.com/hyplabs/dfinity-oracle-weather)
   - [Crypto Oracle Plugin](https://github.com/hyplabs/dfinity-oracle-crypto)

-- [Dfinity Explorer](https://github.com/dfinityexplorer/dfinityexplorer-dashboard) - DFINITY Explorer is an open-source network dashboard built by the DFINITY community.
+- [DFINITY Explorer](https://github.com/dfinityexplorer/dfinityexplorer-dashboard) - DFINITY Explorer is an open-source network dashboard built by the DFINITY community.

 - [Babmeo](https://github.com/BerkeleyBlockchain/dfinity-research) - Babmeo is an image & video sharing site with transparent recommendations that integrates with DFINITY’s LinkedUp, BigMap, and BigSearch projects to recommend, store, and search videos.